Search

 Stay longer

-If the visa is granted on or after February 14, 2023, you must apply for a subsequent Safe Haven Enterprise visa (SHEV) or a Temporary Protection visa (TPV) before your current SHEV expires, provided you still require Australia’s protection and are not subject to any application bars.
+Suppose the visa is granted on or after February 14, 2023.
+In that case, you must apply for a subsequent Safe Haven Enterprise visa (SHEV) or a Temporary Protection visa (TPV) before your current SHEV expires, provided you still require Australia’s protection.
+You are not subject to any application bars.

 Additionally, SHEV and TPV holders, as well as former holders who arrived in Australia before February 14, 2023, may qualify to apply for a permanent Resolution of Status (RoS) visa (subclass 851).